Retrieval Augmentation for Deep Neural Networks: Evaluation

 \subsection{Sentiment Analysis Results}

 Table \ref{SAR1} presents the sentiment analysis results on the IMDB dataset.
-We contrast the baseline model against the proposed SAR model, comparing the performance of the different representations suggested to encode the retrieved target label, consisting in using vectors of -1s and 1s (\emph{-11s}) to represent the negative and positive labels, respectively, or using the average of fastText embeddings (\emph{avg}) of all the positive and negative training reviews, their weighted average (\emph{weighted}) or RoBERTa sentence embeddings (\emph{RoBERTa}).
+We contrast the baseline model against the proposed SAR model, comparing the performance of the different representations suggested to encode the retrieved target label, consisting in using vectors of -1s and 1s (\emph{-11s}) to represent the negative and positive labels, respectively, or using the average of fastText embeddings (\emph{avg}) of all the positive and negative training reviews, their weighted average (\emph{weighted}), or RoBERTa sentence embeddings (\emph{RoBERTa}).
 While the performance decreases with the SAR \emph{-11s} model compared to the baseline, suggesting that this representation is not effective, the other SAR models slightly outperform the baseline, yielding a better performance on both accuracy and F-score.
 Our best result, using the SAR \emph{avg} model, yields a 0.053 increase in accuracy compared to the baseline and a 0.052 increase in the F-score.
 We also conducted ablation studies with the proposed methods (i.e., \emph{initialization $m_{0}$} or \emph{multi-level attention}), and observed that both outperformed the baseline, as can be seen in Table \ref{SAR2}.
-It is to be noticed that the differences in performance are very small, but perhaps with a more challenging dataset or in another classification task the influence could be larger.
-For some retrieval examples please see Table \ref{SAR3}.
-In most cases, the Text Retrieval is effective in finding a good neighbor but sometimes the neighbor can be the same movie with an opposite review as we can see in the last example.
+It should also be noticed that the differences in performance are very small, but perhaps with a more challenging dataset or in another classification task the influence could be larger.